serdimoa/charting/Widget-Constructor.md

 **Remark**: if you want the chart to occupy all the available space, do not use '100%' in those field.
 Use `fullscreen` parameter instead (see below).
 It's because of issues with DOM nodes resizing in different browsers.

 ####fullscreen <false>
+Boolean value showing whether chart should occupy all the available space in the window.

+####autosize <false>
-Boolean value showing whether chart should occupy all the available space and resize with the container.
+Boolean value showing whether chart should occupy all the available space in the container and resize with it is resized.
+This parameter is introduced in version 1.3.

 ####toolbar_bg
 Toolbars background color